Jarred Kelenic Player Props: Mariners vs. White Sox

-Jarred Kelenic, with a slugging percentage of .343 in his past 10 games -- including one home run -- will be in action for the Seattle Mariners against the Chicago White Sox, with Lucas Giolito on the hill, June 17 at 4:10 PM ET.
+Jarred Kelenic -- .167 average over his past 10 games -- will be in action for the Seattle Mariners versus the Chicago White Sox, with Lance Lynn on the hill, on June 18 at 4:10 PM ET.

 Jarred Kelenic Game Info & Props vs. the White Sox